 On NichePursuits.com, I want to establish my authority on anything keyword research related.
 As a result, I've got a Pillar Keyword Research article here.

 Then I've got another Pillar article on the Best Keyword Research Tools here.
 And then “under” that article I have lots of individual keyword research tools review articles including my SEMrush Review, Long Tail Pro Review, KWfinder Review, and more.

 These articles are all linked to and from each other in a nice cluster.
 As a result, I tend to rank on the first page of Google quickly for these types of keywords.
 Google understands that I have a lot of expertise in the space due to these topical clusters and my site's internal linking structure.

 We can also take a look at another example from one of my niche sites, OwnTheYard.com.
 I am trying to establish that site as an authority on anything related to backyard games.
 As a result, I've published a massive Pillar article on 106 different Backyard Games.

 Then I've written dozens of articles specifically on the games or activities mentioned in that pillar article.
 For example, I have articles on the best croquet set, the best bocce ball sets, best kites, and more.

 So, the backyard games article includes multiple internal links to the individual articles (croquet, bocce, kites).
 And the croquet, bocce, and kite articles all link back to the backyard games articles.

 That's how you establish a topical cluster and topical authority for your site using pillar content and internal links.

-How Many Links is Too Many?
+How Many Internal Links is Too Many?